Azure/azure-iot-sdk-node/readme.md

 This repository contains the following:
 * **Azure IoT Hub Device SDK**: to connect client devices to Azure IoT Hub
 * **Azure IoT Hub Service SDK**: enables developing back-end applications for Azure IoT
-* **Node-RED node for Azure IoT**: enables creating Node-RED flows that connect with Azure IoT Hub
+* **Node-RED node for Azure IoT**: demonstrates how to create a Node-RED node that connect with Azure IoT Hub

+The API reference documentation for the device SDK is [here][node-api-device-reference].

+The API reference documentation for the service SDK is [here][node-api-service-reference].

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.